twaite11/kookpy-app/README.md

 ### Database Access

-Use an SQLite browser tool (or run custom Python script) to access db/user_data.db.
+Use an SQLite browser tool to access db/user_data.db.

 DO NOT manually edit hashed_password fields; use the modify_user function for testing.